mikimer/LoRa/README.md

 ## Build on LoRa, Promote your vision
-We hope that you'll use this project
+We hope that this project will be a foundation that you can build off of -- if you're trying to do that [here are resources](assets.build_off_quickstart.md) to help you.

 Share your experience -- we're featuring the most interesting projects on our website.